The Parish Council Offices are open Monday to Friday 9.30 am - 1.00 pm and 1.30 pm to 3.00 pm

 Should any customers in your community require any support or have any questions about the works, Helen can be reached on 07866 126589.

-Pop in to see Wealden Volunteering at the Parish Council office every Thursday from 9.45 to 12.45
+Pop in to see Wealden Volunteering at the Parish Council office the last Thursday of the month from 9.45 to 12.45

 Please click here for more information.